upright-vc/libraMask/README.md

 - Storing the wallet info locally in encrypted format (aes256).
 (Done)
 - Capability to export account’s private key.
 (Done)
 - Account balance query.
 (Done)
 - View transaction history.
-(Implemented but has an issue with api endpoint used related to CORS policy: No 'Access-Control-Allow-Origin')
+(Done)
 - Send and transfer coins.
 (Done)
 - Receive coins by displaying account address as a QR code.
 (Done)
 - Capability to inject in opened website as a js object to access wallet functions for submitting transactions or querying the chain.
 (Not yet)